microsoft/bc2adls/.assets/Setup.md

     ![New Dataset](/.assets/synapseNewIntegrationDataset.png)

+The [`CreateParquetTable`](/synapse/notebook/CreateParquetTable.ipynb) notebook can also be [imported directly from the file](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks#create-a-notebook).

-    It is important that the resources are created in the following sequence,
+It is important that the resources are created in the following sequence:

 | Sequence # | Name & Url | Tab | Menu to invoke under the `+` sign |
 | ---------- | ---- | --- | ----------------------------------|